coverclock/com-diag-hazer/README.md

 The first line is the most recently read valid NMEA sentence or UBX packet.

+    $GPGSV,3,3,12,29,03,281,,46,38,215,,48,36,220,38,51,44,183,42*7C\r\n

-The second line is the most recently written NMEA sentence or UBX packet (if there is one) minus the ending material that contains the checksum for either format (this is added automatically when the buffer is written).
+The second line is the most recently written NMEA sentence or UBX packet (if there is one) minus the ending material that includes the checksum for either format (this is added automatically when the buffer is written).

+    \xb5b\x06>\0\0

-The third line is the date and time in UTC, latitude and longitude in hours minutes and decimal seconds, altitude in feet, cardinal direction, and speed in miles per hour, and the current one pulse per second (PPS) strobe value.
+The third line is the date and time in UTC, latitude and longitude in hours minutes and decimal seconds, altitude in feet, cardinal direction, speed in miles per hour, and the current one pulse per second (PPS) strobe value.

+    MAP 2018-08-01T18:35:58Z 39*47'39.01"N,105*09'12.11"W  5618.70' N     0.130mph PPS 0

 The fourth line is the decimal latitude and longitude, altitude in meters, compass bearing in decimal degrees, speed in knots, the number of satellites used for the most recent navigation fix, and some numbers indicating significant digits of accuracy for various values.
+The text at the beginning indicates what message was used to most recently update this information.

+    GGA 39.794171,-105.153365  1712.600m   0.000*    0.113knots [10] 9 10 5 0 4

-The fifth line is a list of satellites that are currently being received, a count of how many satellites are in the list, and the quality of the fix in terms of position, horizontal, and vertical dilution of precision.
+The fifth line is a list of satellites that contributed to the current solution (which is frequently a subset of those being received), a count of how many satellites are in the list, and the quality of the fix in terms of position, horizontal, and vertical dilution of precision.

+    GSA {  25  51   5   6  12  48  19  24   2  17 } [10] pdop 1.73 hdop 0.95 vdop 1.44

-The remaining lines are, for each satellite, its identifying number, its elevation, azimuth, and signal/noise ratio, and the constellation of which it is a member.
+The remaining lines are, for each satellite being received (which is often a superset of those that contributed to the current solution): its identifying number (for the GPS constellation this is the Pseudo-Random Noise code number), its elevation, azimuth, and signal/noise ratio, and the constellation of it is a member.

+    GSV [01] sat   2 elv 78 azm 254 snr 30dBHz con GPS
+    GSV [02] sat   5 elv 22 azm 171 snr 41dBHz con GPS
+    GSV [03] sat   6 elv 51 azm  46 snr 29dBHz con GPS
+    GSV [04] sat  12 elv 72 azm 297 snr 33dBHz con GPS
+    GSV [05] sat  17 elv 17 azm  86 snr 26dBHz con GPS
+    GSV [06] sat  19 elv 38 azm  74 snr 12dBHz con GPS
+    GSV [07] sat  24 elv 21 azm 231 snr 28dBHz con GPS
+    GSV [08] sat  25 elv 27 azm 315 snr 23dBHz con GPS
+    GSV [09] sat  29 elv  3 azm 281 snr  0dBHz con GPS
+    GSV [10] sat  46 elv 38 azm 215 snr  0dBHz con GPS
+    GSV [11] sat  48 elv 36 azm 220 snr 38dBHz con GPS
+    GSV [12] sat  51 elv 44 azm 183 snr 42dBHz con GPS

 # Examples